AiFi Wins RTIH Innovation Award for Payment Innovation - ExBulletin

 About AiFi

 AiFi provides the most flexible AI platform, enabling retailers to affordably deploy and scale automated shopping solutions across their businesses.
-Leveraging computer vision, AiFi adapts to existing store formats without the need for shelf sensors and offers advanced tracking algorithms that can scale up to 10,000 square feet, allowing app, credit card, gate, or hybrid entry We support various shopper journeys such as AiFi partners with top retailers around the world including ALDI South Group, Carrefour, Compass Group, abka Group, REWE and Verizon.
+Leveraging computer vision, AiFi adapts to existing store formats without the need for shelf sensors and offers advanced tracking algorithms that can scale up to 10,000 square feet to store apps, credit cards, gated or hybrid Support various shopper journeys such as entry.
+AiFi partners with top retailers around the world including ALDI South Group, Carrefour, Compass Group, abka Group, REWE and Verizon.
 AiFi has the largest number of computer vision autonomous stores in the world.
 The company has raised a total of $80 million from investors including Verizon Ventures, Qualcomm Ventures, HP Tech Ventures, Mithril Capital, Cervin Ventures, TransLink Capital, Plum Alley, Duke Angel Network, Reaction, GS Future, Drive Catalyst and Evolution. did.

 For more information, visit aifi.com.